State Route 11 / Otay Mesa East Port of Entry

 As the U.S.-Mexico border region grows, there is a need to improve the commercial movement of goods, services, and passengers through an efficient, integrated system to bolster the local, state, federal, and international economies.

 In 2018, the Otay Mesa and Tecate ports of entry processed a combined $47.5 billion in total bilateral trade, and that number is expected to grow over the coming years.
-The SR 11/OME POE project will facilitate job growth and new economic opportunities for private sectors on both sides of the border.
+The SR 11/OME POE project will facilitate job growth and new economic opportunities for the private sector on both sides of the border.

 Project Status